Yiming-Zuo/SST2/README.md

 This project is licensed under the GNU General Public License v2.0 - see the ``LICENSE`` file for details.

+## Acknowledgments

+We'd like to thanks Benjamin Ye ([mdcraft](https://mdcraft.readthedocs.io)) which mdcraft's topology module was used in this project.

 ## Citation

 If you use this code in your research, please cite our paper: